Lincoln, Nebraska

 The downside of living in a city that often has the feel of a small town is that, well, Lincoln can very much have the feeling of a small town.
 Most residents have lived in Lincoln their whole lives as their parents did before them, and it can be difficult here to meet new people if you don’t already have a connection or two.
 Most of the social spots here revolve around those bars and breweries, and if that isn’t your scene, Lincoln can be isolating.

-While a great place to raise a family, the city can be a bit of a no-man’s land for those too old for the college scene and too young to have a family, and Lincoln, and Nebraska more generally, is also not a great place to move if diversity is something important to you.
-It’s also still Nebraska, so the flat landscape, remnants of cowboy culture, and distance from mountains and large bodies of water can be tough if you’re coming from the coasts, great lakes, or the rockies.
+While a great place to raise a family, the city can be a bit of a no man’s land for those too old for the college scene and too young to have a family, and Lincoln, and Nebraska more generally, is also not a great place to move if diversity is something important to you.
+It’s also still Nebraska, so the flat landscape, remnants of cowboy culture, and distance from mountains and large bodies of water can be tough if you’re coming from the coasts, great lakes, or the Rockies.

-Lifestyle Of Lincoln
+Lifestyle

 Lincoln is pretty much a dream come true place for families.
 Everyone’s nice, the neighborhoods are beautiful, community spirit is valued and there is a strong sense of work-life balance so at 5 pretty much everyone bolts to be with the kiddos.
 The downtown area is growing for those looking to go out but a decent percentage of the nightlife energy comes from the college student population and those who are out rooting for the school.
 Trust us, Nebraska football and sports overall will play a role in your life, even if you’d prefer they not.

 Lincoln is the state capitol so plenty of government work is going on in Lincoln.
 Combine that with the massive university and public school education employers and you get a high percentage of employees as institutional-style workers.
 This contributes some to that culture of leaving work behind at the end of the day and creating family/life/work balance.
-The city is also known for a growing tech-sector that is called “Silicon Prairie”.
+The city is also known for a growing tech sector that is called “Silicon Prairie”.
 Overall the economy is strong in Lincoln with dependable professional jobs.
 Move here for a job and you can pretty much count on being able to stay.

 Why You Should Move Here Now?